Anti-Bribery for Sales · Module 1 of 2

 File the incident note.
 The policy already covers it.

 The procedure exists.
-The register entries are made.
+Register entries are made.
 Lila knows.
-The renewal is signed and clean.
-Drafting a note on the file for next year's audit is enough.
-Anything more risks signalling that BD's normal client work is under suspicion.
+A file note for next year's audit is enough.

 Portrait of Sasha O'Brien, CFO